NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Templating

 Templating can be used in Vue to serve static files in the application.
-When running the app, the templating engine instantiates variables within the file with data from the javascript file and converts the template into an HTML file to be rendered by the client.
+When running the app, the templating engine instantiates variables within the file with data from the JavaScript file and converts the template into an HTML file to be rendered by the client.

 ```js
 app.get('/home', (req, res) => {